-Baking Soda mixed with sugar is an excellent alternative to the likes of Borax and Boric Acid to get rid of baby roaches.
+Baking Soda mixed with sugar is an excellent alternative to Borax and Boric Acid to get rid of baby roaches.

 It is readily available anywhere, not as dangerous and toxic as them, and works wonderfully against little cockroaches; moreover, the added benefit is that baking soda does not pose any risk for children.

-Once ingested by roaches, baking soda reacts with the acids present in their body and expands by forming bubbles; it is not so strong that it can blow up roaches, but it can kill them inside.
+Once ingested by roaches, baking soda reacts with the acids in their body and expands by forming bubbles; it is not so strong that it can blow up roaches but can kill them inside.

-So, the use of baking soda and sugar for controlling roaches is also an alternative.
+So, using baking soda and sugar to control roaches is also an alternative.

 How to use Baking Soda and Sugar

-- To use, mix equal parts of baking soda and sugar to form powdered bait, or add some water to make it into a paste.
+- Mix equal parts of baking soda and sugar to form powdered bait, or add some water to make it into a paste.

-- In any case, place the bait around the infested areas and places where you can see roaches frequently, such as bathrooms, kitchen, sinkholes, etc.
+- In any case, place the bait around the infested areas and places where you can see roaches frequently, such as bathrooms, kitchens, sinkholes, etc.